hubtype/botonic/packages/botonic-plugin-nlu/README.md

 2. Under the `src` files of your project, create a folder called `nlu`.
    **Note**: Windows users should first use the command `npm install --global --production windows-build-tools --vs2015` followed by `npm install @botonic/plugin-nlu`
-3. Then create a folder called `utterances` with your `.txt` files for each intent.

 ### Require the Plugin